 Day 1.
-Our tour begins with a morning flight from London to Hewanorroa International Airport on St. Lucia.
+Our tour begins this afternoon at Hewanorroa International Airport on St. Lucia.
 On arrival we’ll head north along the island’s scenic east coast to our hotel in Rodney Bay which will be our base for 5 nights.
-We’ll be seeing our first birds of this tropical paradise along the way and these may include Zenaida and Eared Doves, Magnificent Frigatebird, Carib Grackle, Tropical Mockingbird, Belted Kingfisher, American Kestrel, and Scaly-naped Pigeon.
+We’ll see our first birds of this tropical paradise along the way and these may include Zenaida and Eared Doves, Magnificent Frigatebird, Carib Grackle, Tropical Mockingbird, Belted Kingfisher, American Kestrel, and Scaly-naped Pigeon.
 Night in Rodney Bay.

 We’ll then move on to Des Cartier Rainforest Trail, where we’ll enjoy a leisurely walk up the gently-sloping track.
 Here we’ll look for such species as Rufous-throated Solitaire, and Lesser Antillean Flycatcher as well as three species of hummingbird - Green-throated and Purple-throated Caribs which are forest-dwelling species, and the smaller and even more spectacular Antillean Crested Hummingbird.
 We could also see our first St Lucia Amazon - a large and spectacular endemic parrot.